Frequently Asked Questions

 ACPS estimates it needs additional space for 1,600 students.
 How did you get to 1,600?

-The current capacity of T.C.
-Williams King Street campus is 2,900 students and the building will remain in use in all options.
+The current capacity of Alexandria City High School – King Street campus is 2,900 students and the building will remain in use in all options.

 An early college program at NOVA is proposed for a total capacity of 400 students.